openstack-archive/interop/doc/source/process/CoreDefinition.rst

    2. You are not OpenStack, if you pass all the tests but do not use the API framework

-   3. You are not OpenStack, if you pass all the tests but do not use the API framework

-   4. This also surfaces bit-rot in alternate implementations to the larger community
+   3. This also surfaces bit-rot in alternate implementations to the larger community

-   5. This behavior improves interoperability because there is more shared code between implementation
+   4. This behavior improves interoperability because there is more shared code between implementation

 5. Projects must have an open reference implementation